 - If you married while under the influence of alcohol or drugs;

-- If you were deceived by your spouse because of fraud or duress;
+- If your spouse deceived you because of fraud or coercion;

 - Mental incapacity; or